CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol2-ex-1.md

    ![The GitHub Repository Security Overview tab.](media/ex5-t3-enabledb.png "GitHub Repository Security Overview")

    > **Note**: The alerts for the repository may take some time to appear.
 The rest of the steps for this task rely on the alerts to be present.
-You can continue with the next exercise as this is an independent task and doesn't affect the lab.
-Please visit this task later and complete the task.

 1. To observe Dependabot issues, navigate to the **Security** ***(1)*** tab and select the **View Dependabot alerts** ***(2)*** link.